The Tragedy of Smoking – Part II

 - I enjoy the taste…when sitting with a book and cat and nice music

 - I wouldn’t have smoked…if I had been taught coping strategies by my parents

 - Smoking is a very enjoyable part of life

 What these good people assert they have got out of inhaling poisonous tobacco fumes for years on end, is fun and something loveable, an enjoyable taste, a coping strategy, and enjoyment, respectively.

 But what, exactly, is enjoyable about smoking?
 Is the taste so marvellous you need to have tobacco smoke passing over your tongue to tickle your taste buds hundreds of times every day?
 Why can’t the person who smokes with a book, cat, and music, not enjoy this delightful situation without smoking?
 (It’s not very enjoyable for the poor cat, I imagine.)
 And how does smoking enable you to cope?

 —putting their health at risk

-—are much of the time in a drugged state with nicotine immediately after having smoked
+—are much of the time in a drugged state (altered mental state) with nicotine immediately after having smoked

 —repeatedly suffer nicotine withdrawal which makes them want the next cigarette